msaharia/rsumma/README.md

 # rsumma

-Plotting and Analysis of SUMMA Inputs and Outputs
+An R package under development for plotting and analysis of SUMMA inputs and outputs.

-To be filled later
+SUMMA or Structure for Unifying Multiple Modeling Alternatives is a hydrologic modeling approach, details of which can be found on the [SUMMA website](http://www.ral.ucar.edu/projects/summa) and [Github repo](https://github.com/NCAR/summa)